 - Vedanta Sravana (The study of the Vedanta)

 Swastika Asana: Placing the two soles of the legs over the two shanks by bending the knees.
 Gomukha Asana: Placing the right ankle over the left flank of the buttock and the left ankle over the right flank of the buttock in such a way the front view is to resemble the appearance of a Cow’s face.
 Virasana: Mounting one leg on the thigh of another leg and standing motionless is Virasana.

 Yogasana: Pressing the anus with soles by folding the ankles cross-wise, one should maintain composure in the asana.

-Padmasana: Placing the soles on the thighs of other legs is Padmasana.
+Padmasana: Placing the soles on the thighs of the other legs is Padmasana.
 It is the cure for all diseases and Poisons.
-Baddha-Padmasana: Having established in Padmasana, one should hold the big toes with two hands cross-wise to make it Baddha-Padmasana.
-Kukkutasana: Having established in Padmasana and placing the two hands on the ground by inserting them in between the gap of thighs and calf-muscles, one should suspend in the mid-air.
+Baddha-Padmasana: Having established in Padmasana, one should hold the big toes with two hands crosswise to make it Baddha-Padmasana.
+Kukkutasana: Having established in Padmasana and placing the two hands on the ground by inserting them in between the gap of thighs and calf muscles, one should suspend in the mid-air.